pliang279/MultiBench/README.md

 The code for HCI experiments can be found under the `examples/hci` directory.
 Our experiments use the [ENRICO](https://github.com/luileito/enrico) dataset, which contains application screenshots and their UI layout.
 App screens are classified into 20 different design categories.

-The unimodal examples can be run using the following commands.
+The unimodal examples can be run using the following commands:

 Screenshot modality